btj-fyi/public/Grokking System Design Interview/Notes.md

 - Availability: The extent to which a system or service is operational and accessible, often quantified as a percentage of uptime over a give timeframe.
 - Reliability: The consistency and dependability of a system or service to perform its intedended function(s).
 - Latency: The time delay between the initiation of a request and the corresponding response, typically measured in milliseconds or seconds.
-- Durability: The ability of a system or service to maintain data integ
+- Durability: The ability of a system or service to maintain data integrity and accessibility despite failures or errors.
-- ACID-ity
+- *ACID-ity*: Atomicity, Consistency, Isolation, Durability
+- - Atomicity: The property to ensure that a transation is treated as a single, indivisble unit of work, either fully completed or full aborted without partial updates or inconsistencies.
+- - Consistenty: The property ensuring that data remains valid and accurate before and after transactions, maintaing integrirty and adhering to predefined rules and constraings.
+- - [Isolation](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html): The property ensuring that transactions operate independtly of each other, preventing interferences and maintaining data integrity by prodiving each transaction with a view of the database as if it were the only one accessing it.
+- - Durability: The property ensuring that once a transaction is committed, its change are permanent and persist even in the event of a system failure, guranteeing data integrity and recoverability.
+*NoSQL is often *not* ACID-compliant

 Estimates & Constraints:
 - read-heavy vs write-heavy